-When To Go
+When To Go Early summer and

 Early summer and fall are the best times to visit Quebéc, when the climate is more temperate.
-However, if you are interested in the variety of winter sports on offer in the province plan your visit in October to November or January to March
+However, if you are interested in the variety of winter sports on offer in the province plan your visit in October to November or January to March.